-- 12.1.1 Zone Purpose Statements - 12.1.1.1 To provide for residential use or development on larger lots in residential areas where there are infrastructure or environmental constraints that limit development. - 12.1.1.2 To provide for non-residential uses that are compatible with residential amenity. - 12.1.2 Local Area Objectives
+- 12.1.1 Zone Purpose Statements - 12.1.1.1 To provide for residential use or development on larger lots in residential areas where there are infrastructure or environmental constraints that limit development. - 12.1.1.2 To provide for non-residential uses that are compatible with residential amenity. - 12.1.1.3 To avoid land use conflict with adjacent Rural Resource or Significant Agricultural zoned land by providing for adequate buffer areas. - 12.1.2 Local Area Objectives